gsrai/build-a-lisp-in-c/notes.md

 Tail => returns a q-expr of the rest of the list join => join the two lists into one eval => eval the q-expression

+### Variables ###

+In order to make the language practical we need a way to name values, using variables.
+In order to have variables in our language we need to create a structure which stores name value associations of everything in our program, we can call this the environment.

+A valid variable name is represented by the following regex:
+Deus ex Regex: /[a-zA-Z0-9_+\\-*\\/\\\\=<>!&]+/ Basically anything within the range specifier `[]` makes special characters lose meaning.
+A valid variable can be any upper lower alphanumeric string, with underscore and the arithmetic and equality symbols

+#### Environment ####

+The environment is a structure that holds name value associations for our program.
+To hold names and values the struct will have two lists: one for lisp values `lval` and one for the symbol itself `the variable name`.
+(I am not sure why we would not use a sorted structure (tree) or a hashmap as these would have quicker symbol lookup, the arrays are not ordered, only by order of insertions)

+#### defn ####

+We have used the environment to register the built in functions to variables in the environment.
+We need a way to all the user to define its own functions.

 ## differences from other lisps ##